FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 	from dolfin import *

 Then, we define a mesh of the domain.
-As the unit square is a very standard domain, we can use a built-in mesh, provided by the class p:py:class:`UnitSquareMesh <dolfin.cpp.mesh.UnitSquareMesh>`.
+As the unit square is a very standard domain, we can use a built-in mesh, provided by the class :py:class:`UnitSquareMesh <dolfin.cpp.mesh.UnitSquareMesh>`.
 In order to create a mesh consisting of :math:`32 \times 32` squares with each square divided into two triangles, we do as follows